scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     kāśīvāsi-sannyāsī-udhārī prema-dātā markaṭa-vairāgī-daṇḍī ā-chaṇḍāla-trātā

 He delivered the Māyāvādī sannyāsīs of Kāśī, and He is the bestower of love of God.
-To set a strict example for sannyāsīs He chastised the great devotee Choṭo Ha- ridās’s begging rice from Mādhavī Devī. Śrī Chaitanya is the saviour of everyone down to the lowest class of men.
+To set a strict example for sannyāsīs He chastised the great devotee Choṭo Haridās’s begging rice from Mādhavī Devī. Śrī Chaitanya is the saviour of everyone down to the lowest class of men.

 #### 24